nightscout/cgm-remote-monitor/README.md

 The Vagrant VM serves to your host machine only on 192.168.33.10, you can access the web interface on [http://192.168.33.10:1337](http://192.168.33.10:1337)

-## Installation on Windows

-If you have access to local computing resources and want to maintain more control over your data, you can host Nightscout and its database outside of the cloud.
-Windows Server supports MongoDB, Node.js, and Nightscout [installed on a single system](https://github.com/jaylagorio/Nightscout-on-Windows-Server).
-Although the instructions are intended for Windows Server the procedure is compatible with client versions of Windows such as Windows 7 and Windows 10.

 More questions?
 ---------------